Logius-standaarden/fsc-core/draft-fsc-core-00.md

 : System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of each other's services.

 Directory
-: A Directory holds information about all services in the FSC Group, so they can be discovered.
+: A Directory holds information about services in the FSC Group, so they can be discovered.

 Inway
 : Reverse proxy that handles incoming connections to one or more services and confirms to the FSC Core specification.